Wisconsin hosts McKinney and Minnesota - WTOP News

 Madison, Wisconsin; Tuesday, 4:30 p.m.
 EST

-BOTTOM LINE: Minnesota visits Wisconsin after Tori McKinney scored 25 points in Minnesota’s 90-54 win against the Penn State Lady Lions.
+BOTTOM LINE: Minnesota faces Wisconsin after Tori McKinney scored 25 points in Minnesota’s 90-54 win over the Penn State Lady Lions.

 The Badgers have gone 7-0 at home.
-Wisconsin has a 2-0 record in one-possession games.
+Wisconsin has a 2-0 record in games decided by less than 4 points.

-The Golden Gophers are 1-1 in Big Ten play.
-Minnesota has a 12-1 record in games decided by 10 points or more.
+The Golden Gophers are 1-1 in conference play.
+Minnesota leads the Big Ten giving up only 50.1 points per game while holding opponents to 34.2% shooting.

-The Badgers and Golden Gophers meet Tuesday for the first time in conference play this season.
+TOP PERFORMERS: Tess Myers is shooting 35.1% from beyond the arc with 2.1 made 3-pointers per game for the Badgers, while averaging 7.2 points.

-TOP PERFORMERS: Ronnie Porter is averaging 10.6 points, five assists and 1.8 steals for the Badgers.
+Amaya Battle is averaging 9.1 points, 4.8 assists and 1.9 steals for the Golden Gophers.

-Annika Stewart is scoring 11.9 points per game and averaging 2.6 rebounds for the Golden Gophers.

 LAST 10 GAMES: Badgers: 8-2, averaging 65.9 points, 34.8 rebounds, 15.3 assists, 5.5 steals and 4.0 blocks per game while shooting 44.4% from the field.
 Their opponents have averaged 61.2 points per game.